cadrian/macchiato/README.md

 `event.pitch` | Only for `NOTE_ON` and `NOTE_OFF` events: the pitch of the note being resp. pushed or released `event.pressure` | Only for `POLY_PRESSURE` and `CHANNEL_PRESSURE` events: the pressure to apply `event.mpc` | Only for `CONTROL_CHANGE` events: the type of Multi-Point Controller: either sliding controllers: `BANK`, `MODULATION_WHEEL`, `BREATH`, `FOOT`, `PORTAMENTO_TIME`, `CHANNEL_VOLUME`, `BALANCE`, `PAN`, `EXPRESSION`, `EFFECT_1`, `EFFECT_2`, `GENERAL_PURPOSE_1`, `GENERAL_PURPOSE_2`, `GENERAL_PURPOSE_3`, `GENERAL_PURPOSE_4`, `FINE_BANK`, `FINE_MODULATION_WHEEL`, `FINE_BREATH`, `FINE_FOOT`, `FINE_PORTAMENTO_TIME`, `FINE_CHANNEL_VOLUME`, `FINE_BALANCE`, `FINE_PAN`, `FINE_EXPRESSION`, `FINE_EFFECT_1`, `FINE_EFFECT_2`, `FINE_GENERAL_PURPOSE_1`, `FINE_GENERAL_PURPOSE_2`, `FINE_GENERAL_PURPOSE_3`, `FINE_GENERAL_PURPOSE_4`; or switch controllers: `DAMPER_PEDAL`, `PORTAMENTO`, `SOSTENUTO`, `SOFT_PEDAL`, `LEGATO_PEDAL`
-`event.value` | For `CONTROL_CHANGE` events: the value of the Multi-Point Controller (either a number between 0 and 127 for sliding controllers; or a boolean for switch controllers); for `PITCH_BEND` events: the value of the pitch bend (between -8192 and 8191)
+`event.value` | For `CONTROL_CHANGE` events: the value of the Multi-Point Controller (either a number between 0 and 127 for sliding controllers; or a boolean for switch controllers); for `PITCH_BEND` events: the value of the pitch bend (between -8192 and 8191); for `MODULATION` events: the value of the modulation wheel (between 0 and 127)
 `event.patch` | Only for `PROGRAM_CHANGE` events: the patch number

 ### Event functions